s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/rng/device_api/device-distributions.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-4.0

-.. _onemkl_device_rng_distributions:
+.. _onemath_device_rng_distributions:

 Device Distributions
 ====================

-oneMKL RNG routines are used to generate random numbers with different types of distributions.
+oneMath RNG routines are used to generate random numbers with different types of distributions.
 Each function group is introduced below by the type of underlying distribution and contains a short description of its functionality, as well as specifications of the call sequence and the explanation of input and output parameters.
 The Device Continuous Distribution Generators table and Device Discrete Distribution Generators table mention random number generator routines